 - Once you see, the Pass message in Odin, you can disconnect your Device from the computer.

-- Now, to make sure you have successfully rooted your Samsung Galaxy A3 SM-A300G, open Applications Menu on your Smartphone and Find SuperSU App.
+- Now, to make sure you have successfully rooted your Samsung Galaxy A3 SM-A300G, open the Applications Menu on your Smartphone and Find SuperSU App.
 If this app exists on your Smartphone, then it means you have successfully rooted your device.
 Congratulations.

 Optional: You can also verify the root status of your device by using the Root Checker Application.